.

 If you wish to subscribe another address instead (such as a local redistribution list), you can use a command of the form:

 A digest version of this list is also available.
 The digest version will group all messages of a day into a single email message.
-To subscribe to the eloquence-digest list instead, replace the word of "eloquence" in the commands above with "eloquence-digest".
+To subscribe to the eloquence-digest list instead, replace the word of "subscribe" in the commands above with "subscribe digest".

 Unsubscribing

-To unsubscribe from eloquence, send the following in the body (not the subject line) of an email message to Majordomo@marxmeier.com:
+To unsubscribe from eloquence, send the following command in body or subject line of an email message to eloquence-request@marxmeier.com:

 This will unsubscribe the account from which you send the message.
 If you are subscribed with some other address, you'll have to send a command of the following form instead: